lpraz/bfpp/README.md

 Brainfuck-based syntax to pure Brainfuck.

 ## Example Syntax
+bfpp is based on the contraction of Brainfuck into macros and functions.

+### Macros
 Repeated Brainfuck commands such as these:

     ++++++++

-can be re-written as these, which bfpp will translate back to the former:
+can be re-written as macros, which bfpp will translate back to the former:

-    (+/8)
+    (+,8)

+### Functions (TODO)
+Will be implemented at a later date.

 ## Building and (Un)Installing
  * Building: On Linux systems, just `git clone` this repository, then